Poll: What do you think of Ken Norton Jr. being hired as Seahawks defensive coordinator?

 SeahawksSports Poll: What do you think of Ken Norton Jr. being hired as Seahawks defensive coordinator?
 Originally published January 15, 2018 at 5:47 pm Share story By Seattle Times sports staff Take Our Poll Seattle Times sports staff View Comments No personal attacks or insults, no hate speech, no profanity.
 Please keep the conversation civil and help us moderate this thread by reporting any abuse.
 See our Commenting FAQ.
 Powered by Livefyre The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.
-Previous StorySeahawks hire veteran Mike Solari as offensive line coach to replace Tom Cable
+Previous StorySeahawks hire veteran Mike Solari as offensive-line coach to replace Tom Cable

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.